-- Deuce Bigalow European Gigolo has a scene were Deuce, high on "space cakes," enters a painting of a Dutch maid and starts fondling her... only problem is, he was actually fondling his best friend...
+- Deuce Bigalow: European Gigolo has a scene were Deuce, high on "space cakes," enters a painting of a Dutch maid and starts fondling her... only problem is, he was actually fondling his best friend...

-- Twin Peaks Fire Walk With Me.
+- Twin Peaks: Fire Walk with Me.
 Mrs. Tremond and her mask-wearing grandson surprise Laura in the parking lot of the diner with a framed picture of a door of a room of an abandoned house.
 Tremond says, "This would look nice on your wall."◊ Laura then hangs the picture on her bedroom wall and has the world's worst acid trip that involves seeing herself standing in the doorway in the picture and then entering the picture...

 - Olympus is accessible via a mural in Xanadu.

 - There is a short story called "The Rose Window" where a cleric (also the narrator) in a mild fantasy setting has a large rose window brought to his church from the one where he grew up.
 Then bad things start happening and members of the clergy start seeing something in the window move at night.
-Then the cleric comes to realize that something other than his god was secretly being worshiped in the church he grow up in.
-In the end he plans to smashes it and then destroy his journals if breaking the window fixes the problem.
+Then the cleric comes to realize that something other than his god was secretly being worshiped in the church he grew up in.
+In the end he plans to smash it and then destroy his journals if breaking the window fixes the problem.
 The journal entries are what the reader (you) are reading right now.

 - Rose Madder by Stephen King.

 - His short story "The Road Virus Heads North."

 - In The Voyage of the Dawn Treader, this was how Edmund, Lucy and Eustace got to Narnia: via a painting located in Eustace's house.
 Quite likely a homage to George MacDonald.
 The picture above comes from The Movie of the Book.